Delphi murders update: Man booked in connection with 2017 killing of Indiana teens - NewsBreak

 Earlier, law enforcement told WXIN that a major development was in the works in the 2017 murders of Libby German, 14, and Abby Williams, 13, with a news conference scheduled for 10 a.m. local time Monday.

 The teens disappeared on the Monon High Bridge while hiking together on Feb.
 13, 2017.
-They were reported missing, and their bodies were found around noon the next day.PREVIOUS: Hope but no arrest 5 years after Indiana girls found dead
+They were reported missing, and their bodies were found around noon the next day.‘Bittersweet day’: Police ID body of boy found inside suitcase in Indiana; 1 person in custody, another at large

 The high-profile murder case has gone unsolved for more than five years, generating mountains of online speculation about the identity of the killer.